Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### NEW FEATURES
 - [~] `data_features.sh`: Create or integrate loc function bash feature which displays the total lines of code of a script
-- [ ] `data_features.sh`: Flatten function, which narrows branches of the file system by deleting a folder that contains only another folder.

 # TO-DO uninstall.sh and uninstall core for v1.0